OHDSI/Vocabulary-v5.0/working/packages/admin_pack/readme.md

 ```

 ### User's guide
-Do your job as always, then when you're ready to run the generic_update, do a virtual authorization
+Work as always, then when you're ready to run the generic_update, perform a virtual authorization
 ```sql
 SELECT admin_pack.VirtualLogIn ('login','password');
 ```
 and then you can continue

-Changing own password (virtual session will be invalidated)
+Changing password (virtual session will be invalidated)
 ```sql
 SELECT admin_pack.ChangeOwnPassword ('old_password','new_password');
 ```